A Step-By-Step Guide to Running an NPS Survey on Your Website

 Something like, “What is the primary reason for your score?” allows the customer to share their happiness or displeasure in the service they’ve received.

 Some services allow you to personalize your open-ended questions given the numerical score that a customer has rated you.
-Dissatisfied customers can be asked specifically about what was missing from their experience, while promoters can be asked how likely they are to recommend the service.
+You can ask your dissatisfied customers specifically about what was missing from their experience.
+Whereas you can ask your promoters how likely they are to recommend the service.

 The main issue with implementing NPS is that most businesses don’t understand when and where to engage the audience.
-Engagement at the wrong time can lead to irritation, poor scores, or being ignored altogether.
+Engagement at the wrong time can lead to irritation, poor scores, or ignorance altogether.

 Before you launch your first NPS survey, it’s important to ask, “when is the best time to reach out to your customers?”